How to use credit cards with 0% promotional offers to save on interest costs.

 - Late payment fees.
 If you miss the due date for your credit card payment this type of fee could eliminate any profits.
 Make sure you make the credit card minimum repayment by the statement due date to avoid late payment charges.
 You can set up auto-payments from a savings account to pay your credit card minimum repayment each month.

 Credit card stoozing relies on savings account interest rates.
-The higher the rate the greater the gain.
+The higher the rate, the greater the gain.
 Keep an eye on the market to see the latest savings account interest rates.
-There are also long-term 0% purchase rate credit cards you can use to stooze with introductory periods lasting longer than a year.
-But even with strong offers, stoozing has more drawbacks than advantages.Back to top
+But even with strong offers, stoozing can have some drawbacks.
+As always, make sure to compare your options before deciding on a strategy.Back to top